Prag8855/aab/content/guides/german-health-insurance.md

 ### Health insurance for freelancers

 If you are self-employed, you can choose public, private or expat health insurance.[^4] Don't choose without help.
-It's is a complex decision, and you can make expensive mistakes.
-If you choose the wrong insurance, your freelance visa application could be rejected.
-You really need to [talk to a health insurance broker](#insurance-brokers).
+It's a complex decision, and you can make expensive mistakes.
+[Ask an expert](#insurance-brokers) to help you choose, it's really important.

 **[Public health insurance](/glossary/gesetzliche%20Krankenversicherung)** costs {{GKV_MIN_RATE_SELF_PAY}}% to {{GKV_MAX_RATE_SELF_PAY}}% of your income (including *[[Pflegeversicherung]]*).
 The minimum cost is [{{GKV_MIN_COST_SELF_PAY|cur}}€](/glossary/Mindestbeitrag) per month.
 The maximum cost is [{{GKV_MAX_COST_SELF_PAY|cur}}€](/glossary/Höchstbeitrag) per month.
 You can't get the student tariff, you can't get [free health insurance](#free-health-insurance), and you can't use your [foreign health insurance](#insurance-from-other-eu-countries).[^37]